mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ### Specify a subset of the image series for processing

-Some pipelines will be specific to some image series.
-To configure what image series in your data directory are processed define a trigger filter like the following (all series with the number "2")
+If your processing pipeline depends on specific image series you can filter out all other series.
+To configure what image series are processed define a trigger filter like the following (all series with the DICOM tag SeriesNumber equals to "2")
 ```
 ../rpp config --series_filter "SeriesNumber: 2"
 ```